Latteralus/MCPmessenger/applicationplan.md

 # MCP Messenger Application Plan

 ## Project Overview
 MCP Messenger is a self-hosted, offline messenger application with end-to-end encryption designed for secure communication on local networks.
 The application consists of an Electron-based client and a Node.js server with Socket.IO for real-time communication and SQLite for data storage.
+The application will be designed only for Microsoft Windows based operating systems.
+The application will not be ported for use on a phone or cellular device.
+The application should be HIPAA compliant.

 ## Current Status - March 12, 2025